rectorphp/getrector-com/resources/blog/posts/2024/2024-06-04-introducing-type-perfect-to-spot-what-phpstan-missed.md

 ## Add Type Perfect to your project

 First, make sure you have  [`phpstan/extension-installer`](https://github.com/phpstan/extension-installer#usage) to load the necessary service configs.
-Then add the package:
+Then add the [type-perfect package](https://github.com/rectorphp/type-perfect/) to your project:

 ```bash
 composer require rector/type-perfect --dev